3

 – Pol99

-Mar 6, 2015 at 19:16
+Commented Mar 6, 2015 at 19:16

 • I edited your question again.
 Nobody can tell you with any certainty what will or will not get through the Patent Office, or the courts for that matter.
 But I think the new question speaks to the same theories, and it is more allowable.
 I've reopened the question.
 If these edits don't speak to your goal, let me know and we'll see about rephrasing it again.
 As I said, this is an interesting question, it's just hard to answer objectively at this point, there isn't much data.
-Mar 6, 2015 at 19:23
+Commented Mar 6, 2015 at 19:23

 3 Answers 3